matthew-c-keller/FISHR2/README.md

 # FISHR2
-This is the newest version of FISHR which detects IBD segments between individuals.

-#For a For a complete worked through example, see  the following R Script:
-FISHR2.complete.example.R

-# FISHR2

-This is the newest version of the FISHR (Find IBD Shared Haplotypes Rapidly) program.
+FISHR2 is the newest version of the FISHR (Find IBD Shared Haplotypes Rapidly) program and supplants the old version, FISHR.
+FISHR2 detects IBD segments between individuals from genomewide SNP data.
+It is implemented in C++ and designed to work on a UNIX/LINUX environment only.
 Major changes from V1:
 1) Can be used with -hapsfile, -sample file, -geneticmapfile
 2) Always reduced
 3) no outfile or bin_out
 4) use "./FISHR2 -help" command to view the list of flags and their usuage.

+#For a For a complete worked through example, see  the following R Script:
+FISHR2.complete.example.R

 To Download:
 - 1. In your terminal write